JStadnik619/berea/README.md

 ## Usage
 ### Manage Translations

-Once installed, the next step to download a Bible translation:
+Once installed, the next step is to download a Bible translation:

 ```
 bible download KJV
 ```

-Translations are downloaded from [github.com/scrollmapper/bible_databases](https://github.com/scrollmapper/bible_databases), which includes 140 translations across several languages.
+Translations are downloaded from [github.com/scrollmapper/bible_databases](https://github.com/scrollmapper/bible_databases), which includes 140 translations across many languages.
 Check the [available translations](https://github.com/scrollmapper/bible_databases?tab=readme-ov-file#available-translations-140) for more information.
-One or more translations may be downloaded, with the first set as the default translation for the `reference` and `search` commands described below.
+One or more translations may be downloaded.
+The first download is set as the default translation for the `reference` and `search` commands described below.

 Run the `config` command to manually set the default translation: